Kerbalism/Kerbalism/docs/tutorial.rst

 Ship construction
 -----------------

 If you're going with fuel cells (recommended), attach a H2+O2 (Hydrogen+Oxygen) fuel cell generator to your ship.
-Also attach a small pressurized tank that contains Hydrogen, and if you can an extra tank for Oxygen.
-The fuel cell will consume Oxygen while it runs, which might become a problem for your Kerbals if you don't have enough of it.
-Having solar panels can reduce the consumption of H2 and O2.
+Also attach a small pressurized tank that contains Hydrogen (by default, pressurized tanks contain oxygen, so make sure to configure it in the VAB), and if you can an extra tank for Oxygen.
+The fuel cell will consume hydrogen and oxygen while it runs, which might leave your kerbals with no O2 left to breahte.
+Solar panels will reduce the consumption of H2 and O2.

-While a H2+O2 fuel cell is running, it will also produce some water.
-Make sure you have a bit of storage capacity for that excess water, otherwise the fuel cell will not run.
-The easiest way to do that is to reduce the amount of water in your command pod just a little, to make sure the cell can kick in early in the mission.
-Storing excess water won't be a problem later in your mission as the crew will drink most of it.
+While a H2+O2 fuel cell is running, it also produces some water.
+Make sure you have storage capacity for that excess water, otherwise the fuel cell will not run.
+The easiest way to do that is to reduce the amount of water in your command pod just a little, to make sure the cell can kick in early in the mission if needed.
+Storing the excess water won't be a problem later in your mission as the crew will drink most of it.

 Other than that, you can build your vessel just like you did without Kerbalism.
 However, do not add any shielding to your command pod.
-You won't need it as you're not going to be in space for very long, and a fully shielded pod is so heavy that it comes with all sorts of issues when landing.
+You won't need it for Mun as the trip there is very short, and a fully shielded pod has its own issues.
 For instance, it won't float on water.

 Launch window
 -------------

 If you don't have a fuel cell, don't launch unless you're certain that Mun will not pass through Kerbins shadow while you're up there.
 At the beginning of a new game, Mun is just about to pass behind Kerbin - so wait a couple of days before you launch.
-Otherwise you will die in the shadow.
+Otherwise your crew will freeze in the shadow.

 Just before launch
 ------------------